eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

 There's plenty of potential applications of this syntax aside from user interface definition.
-For example, Ceylon lets us use a named argument list to the specify arguments of a program element annotation.
-But we'll have to come back to the subject of annotations in a future installment.
+For example, Ceylon lets us use a named argument list to specify the arguments of a program element annotation.
+But we'll have to come back to the subject of [annotations](../annotations) in a future installment.

 Now we're going to discuss some of the basic types from the [language module](../language-module), in particular numeric types, and introduce